tim-koko/website/content/en/blog/2026-strimzi-kafka-oauth-keycloak-authentication.md

 ### Key Keycloak Concepts

-Before diving into the configuration, here is a brief overview of the Keycloak concepts relevant for authentication:
+Before we go into the configuration details, here is a brief overview of the Keycloak concepts relevant for authentication:

 - **Realm:** An isolated namespace for managing users, clients, and policies.
 We create a dedicated `kafka` realm to keep Kafka-related configuration separate from other applications sharing the same Keycloak instance.